shiroyasha/blog-source/source/posts/2021-07-02-what-is-a-transaction-outbox-and-why-you-need-it.html.md

 ## How can clients protect themselves from repeated messages?

 Repeated messages can be a real headache.
-For example, in our case the service that is responsible for sending Welcome emails to new users can send this message two times in a row.
+The User Greeter service from our original example will send out to emails.
 Yikes!

 One way to resolve this problem is to make the message receiving endpoint **idempotent**.
 This means if the server receives two messages in, for example